mxbees/locating-the-library-in-institutional-oppression/locating-the-library-in-institutional-oppression.md

 >Instead, as I have also argued, we may wish to rearticulate our understanding of white supremacy by not assuming that it is enacted in a single fashion; rather, white supremacy is constituted by separate and distinct, but still interrelated, logics.
 I would argue that the three primary logics of white supremacy in the US context include: (1) slaveability/anti-black racism, which anchors capitalism; (2) genocide, which anchors colonialism; and (3) orientalism, which anchors war.[^36]

-Since it provides and easy three lens view through which I can examine the library as institution within a larger, democratic settler state like the US (or Canada).
+Since it provides and easy three lens view through which I can examine the library as institution within a larger, democratic settler state like the US or Canada.
 In this way, I hope to demonstrate some of the claims I've made elsewhere in the paper.

 Namely, that libraries, being liberal institutions, are not 'neutral' in the ways that many of the sources cited in this paper either want them to be or believe they are, in some non-trivial way (even as they may imperfectly embody this ideal).
 Rather, the explicit and expressed desire for libraries, from their inception in the US and Canadian political structures to their existence today, to create an informed citizenry for the sake of democracy allows us to finally locate the library in institutional oppression.